celestguy/DS2Tester/README.md

 # DualShock 2 tester

-This PS2 homebrew allows you to test a DualShock 2 controller on your PS2.
+This PS2 homebrew allows you to test a DualShock 2 controller on your PS2 (and PCSX2 as well).

 ### How to compile